kind3r/esp32-ble-gateway/README.md

 ### Setting up HA

-Once you have the ESP runing the gateway software, go to the **TTLock Home Assistant addon** configuration options and add the following:
+Once you have the ESP running the gateway software, go to the **TTLock Home Assistant addon** configuration options and add the following:

 ```yaml
 gateway: noble